notarom/wfdownloader-quick-links/README.md

 -   Powerful filter system so that you can extract just the links you want e.g. by URL pattern, file size, etc.
 -   Allows exporting links found in case you want to use in other applications e.g. spreadsheet apps like MS Excel.
 -   Allows [categorization](https://www.wfdownloader.xyz/blog_images/multiple_layers_of_batch_categories.png) and [sorting of batches](https://www.wfdownloader.xyz/blog_images/sorting_of_batches_in_wfdownloader_app.png) for easy management.
+-   Can download HLS/M3U8 videos (both media and master playlists) when given an m3u8 link, via its inbuilt downloader with resume support capability.
+-   Can download RSS feeds and podcast channels.
+Also allows quick updating via a click to fetch new content.
 - And it's still free, also cross-platform (will work on Windows, macOS, and Linux).

 # Quick tutorials